 While simplistic and essentialist, this line of argument stands out for its singular elaboration of the intrinsic connection between agricultural production and human reproduction.
 We'll look at others who've expanded on this theory, but we would be hard pressed to find anything in the primitivist canon that deviates too far from this straightforward position.
 All of it will center the role of man as the husband to his wife and the practitioner of agriculture and animal husbandry.
-The argument is useful because it is an articulation of Not all human beings fit into the categories of male and female.
-The point is not to use the language of biology to ground a theory of naturalized sexuality, as distinct from socialized gender.
-Nature, which is without distinction, becomes integrated into a social structure which takes natural averages and turns them into behavioral norms.
-Not all 'women' bear children; maybe some 'men' do.
-That does not make them any less beholden to society's strictures, including at the level of their very bodies, which are sometimes altered at birth to ensure conformity with sexual norms.
+The argument is useful because it is an articulation of the way domestication captures both those humans assigned female and also a vast diversity of non-human life.